autoreleasefool/runcode.blog/_posts/2018-03-27-saving-space-penguins-csgames.md

 ## My final year as a competitor

-Unfortunately, next year I won’t be able to attend CS Games as a competitor, since I’ll have graduated by then.
-However, CS Games allows each team to bring 1 mentor, a “Godfather” to the team, and I hope I get the opportunity to continue participating in the future!
-While I won’t be able to participate in any of the competitions, there are events and challenges that take place throughout the weekend that will help keep me busy!
+Unfortunately, next year I won't be able to attend CS Games as a competitor, since I'll have graduated by then.
+However, CS Games allows each team to bring 1 mentor, a "Godfather" to the team, and I hope I get the opportunity to continue participating in the future!
+While I won't be able to participate in any of the competitions, there are events and challenges that take place throughout the weekend that will help keep me busy!